 “To be honest, I have never seen you dance.
 But what I heard you say in a youtube interview- not just about dance, but about Art and life- told me everything I needed to know to assure me that I would be learning from a great teacher.”

-That was part of the email I sent to Kwenda Lima before I met him and just after I booked a flight to San Francisco to take his workshops.
+That was part of the email I sent to Kwenda Lima before I met him in person.

 As I explained to Kwenda, for the past few years, I have been writing about the power of dance to inspire, to strengthen, and to heal.
 But I knew I was missing something – someone who could speak deeply about the spirituality aspect of dancing- someone who lived and breathed it.
 And I knew instantly- I felt it through his energy actually- that Kwenda would be one of those people.